Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/regex-replace-visual-studio-code.md

 :::figure
 :img{src="/img/2022/10/preview-replacements.png" alt="Preview the replacements" loading="lazy"}
-:figcaption[Preview a replacement by selecting it]
+::figcaption[Preview a replacement by selecting it]
 :::

 If things look as you expect, proceed with the change.